89luca89/distrobox/README.md

 		-v:			show more verbosity

 This is used to enter the toolbox itself, personally I just create multiple profiles in my `gnome-terminal` to have multiple distros accessible.

+# Application and service exporting

+You may want to install graphical applications or user services in your toolbox.
+Using `toolbox_eport` from **inside** the container, will let you use them from the host itself.

+Examples:

+`toolbox_export --app mpv`
+`toolbox_export --service syncthing`

+This tool will simply copy the original `.desktop` files (with needed icons) or `.service` files, add the prefix `/usr/local/bin/toolbox_enter -n fedora-toolbox -e ... ` to the commands to run, and save them in your home to be used directly from the host as a normal app or `systemctl --user` service.

 # Installation